 - Float the furniture.
 I don’t mean fill-your-living-room-with-water-and-then-float-the-furniture (that would be creative).
 Centralize your furniture placement, if there is space between the walls and your living room the area would look much more spacious.
 This advice especially caters to the need of those who have smaller living room areas to décor.
 This trick works like magic, try and see for yourself.

 - Paint the walls in lighter hues and tones, go for beige walls.
 A powder blue would look amazing with cane sofas arranged around a coffee table in front of a fireplace.
 Let your imagination flow; choose all warm and light colors because winter is approaching and light colors combat the grayness of weather very well.
-You can also use light shaded and embossed wallpaper, whatever suits your needs the best works!
+You can also use light shaded and embossed wallpaper for your living room, whatever suits your needs the best works!

 - A pop of color here and a dash of glitter there don’t hurt.
 Especially if it’s a lady reading this article, show off your personality’s feminine aspect by adoring the shelves with glitter filled mason jars or anything shiny with a tinge of bling.
 You should also add loads and loads of throw pillows in bright shades and patterns to make space appear comfy and rather lively.